How Do Companies Celebrate Earth Day? Examples, Ideas and Inspiration

 Educational Events:

-Companies interested in in-person events can explore simple activities like brown bag Lunch and Learn talks.
-For example, businesses can invite a local expert to give a one-hour talk about a topic related to sustainability, or employees can just organize a simple book reading on a topic related to waste reduction or climate action.
+In-person events can explore simple activities like brown bag Lunch and Learn talks.
+For example, businesses can invite a local expert to give a talk about sustainability or employees can organize a simple book reading on a topic related to waste reduction.
 Here are some environmental book ideas and other reading recommended for Earth Day.

-Larger Earth Day fairs are starting to make a come back.
-In the past we have set up informational booths with fun and educational games, conducted green surveys, and even arranged to bring in electric cars and charging stations for show-and-tell.
+Large Earth Day fairs are making a come back.
+Over the years, we have set up informational booths with fun and educational games, conducted green surveys, and even arranged to bring in electric cars and charging stations for show-and-tell.

 A spin-the-wheel game at an Earth Day fair organized by Great Forest attracted young and old.